mpkleine/ChaseMappr/README.md

 <b>serialData</b> is the number of databits this system uses<br>
 <b>serialParity</b> is the parity this system uses.
 Options are Mark, Space, Even, Odd, and None.
 The default is None if an invalid entry is provided.<br>
 <b>serialStop</b> is the number of stop bits this system uses.
 Options are 1 or 2.
 The default is 1 if an invalid entry is provided.<br>
+<b>serialPacketPause</b> is the minimum number of seconds between the balloon packets on the serial output.
+This slows the typical 1 packet per second rate to a speed the location pointer can handle.<br>
+<b>serialLocationPause</b> is the minimum number of seconds between the location packets on the serial output.
+This varies the frequency the LilyGO location is sent.<br>

 <b>LilyGO Setup</b><br>
 From the Configuration panel, you need to enable the ChaseMapper function, insert the IP address of the computer running ChaseMappr, and enter the port number used for Chasemappr.